 As noted above, some people have difficulty swallowing moderately to extremely thick liquids (thicker liquid viscosities) due to residue getting stuck in the throat/pharynx and food tube/esophagus.
 These individuals may only be able to swallow thinner liquids.
 Everyone’s dysphagia symptoms are different.

 Therefore, it is important to view the safety and efficiency of the swallow on an instrumental examination under the guidance of a speech-language pathologist who specializes in swallowing and swallowing disorders.
 (Instrumental examinations are the videofluoroscopic swallow study/VFSS for viewing mouth to esophagus via x-ray or the fiberoptic endoscopic evaluation of swallow/FEES for viewing posterior oral cavity through the throat/pharynx to the top of the esophagus).

 Sometimes the only way to safely administer medications is via a feeding tube or delivered through injections and intravenously.
 Your medical team will help guide you.

-Some people do not have a structural or mechanical difficulty swallowing, but they may be fearful to swallow pills.
+Some people do not have a structural or mechanical difficulty swallowing, but they may be fearful of swallowing pills.
 This may even be due to a childhood choking event.
 They may be very hesitant to let the pill out of the mouth with liquid in order to swallow it.
 People who are fearful of swallowing pills tend to hold the pill in the mouth and say that they cannot swallow it.
 The texture and taste of Phazix may be just enough to distract the person from the fear of swallowing a pill.
 If the pill is “hidden” in the Phazix gel, the ball of gel can be potentially swallowed without worrying about the pill inside.